Stop the Mackay Port Access Road

 1. Destruction of mangroves

-Mackay's mangroves are the last mangroves of the Qld tropics - meaning that mangroves & plants and animals that rely on them have nowhere to go but north, if they are cleared.
+Mackay's mangroves are most southern end for many Qld mangrove species - meaning that these mangroves & plants and animals that rely on them have nowhere to go but north, if they are cleared.
 As climate change makes things hotter, this is a death sentence.

 Mangroves are also vital for ecosystems, some local fish breeding cycles and protection from storm surges.